 • Perform administrative work of a confidential nature for the Director, Director of Part-time Faculty Support, Associate Director, and Faculty Fellows.

 • Act with a high degree of independence as liaison for the Pew FTLC as designated by the Director.

-• Apply intermediate knowledge of software systems including word processing, database, web-program and desktop publishing programs to create, compile, prepare and edit correspondence, publicity, reports and materials for publications, and distribution to FLTC-AC and campus community.
+• Apply intermediate knowledge of software systems including word processing, database, web-program and desktop publishing programs to create, compile, prepare and edit correspondence, publicity, reports and materials for publications, and distribution to FTLC-AC and campus community.

 Minimum Required Qualifications: